WHMCS/developer-docs/payment-gateways/third-party-gateway.md

 +++

 Follow the steps below to create a third party gateway module.

+{{% notice info %}}
-A module where the customer leaves WHMCS to make the payment.
+A Third Party Gateway module is one where a customer leaves the site to pay and returns when the payment process is complete.
+Examples include PayPal Standard, 2Checkout
-Delete the _capture function before activating the new gateway module in WHMCS.
+{{% /notice %}}

+## Implementation guide

-1. Delete the **_capture** function from the module template.
+1. Delete the `yourmodulename_capture` function from the module template since this is only required for [Merchant Gateway][merchantgateways] modules.
-2. Enter the gateway-specific code for taking the user to the payment process within the _link function.
+2. Define and return the HTML code that will forward the user to the payment gateway to complete the payment process inside the `yourmodulename_link` function.
+This is typically done by way of an HTML form utilizing the **POST** method.
-An example of this step is in the gateway module template supplied with the dev kit.
-The code output by this function is HTML, usually for a <**form**> with a post method.
+3. Optionally if your payment gateway supports sending notifications upon successful receipt of payments, create a [Callback File][callbacks] to receive and handle those.
+4. If your payment gateway supports refunds, implement support for [Refunds][refunds].

 ## Variables

+The following parameters are passed to the `_link` function along with all [defined configuration parameters][configuration] and their values.

 ### Invoice Variables
 ```